-If you are blind or have poor eyesight and cannot read the dose counter on your insulin delivery pen, do not use it without help.
-Get help from a person with good eyesight who is trained to use the pen.
+If you are blind or have poor eyesight and cannot read the dose counter on the pen, do not use this pen without help.
+Get help from a person with good eyesight who is trained to use NovoRapid® FlexPen®.

 Do not use NovoRapid® if: